jmjackson6880/arduino-gaggia-classic-pro/README.md

 Just another gratuitous project for technically-minded coffee snobs and giant nerds.

-This project builds off of the amazing [https://www.shadesofcoffee.co.uk/](Shades of Coffee) mods for the Gaggia Classic Pro.
-Specifically, the addition of an [https://www.shadesofcoffee.co.uk/post-2018/gaggia-classic-pro2019-pid-kit---132din-single-display](upgraded temperature sensor and PID) for precise control of brew and steam temperatures, as well as the [https://www.shadesofcoffee.co.uk/post-2018/gaggia-classic---flow-control-dimmer-kit](flow control dimmer kit).
+This project builds off of the amazing [Shades of Coffee](https://www.shadesofcoffee.co.uk/) mods for the Gaggia Classic Pro.
+Specifically, the addition of an [upgraded temperature sensor and PID](https://www.shadesofcoffee.co.uk/post-2018/gaggia-classic-pro2019-pid-kit---132din-single-display) for precise control of brew and steam temperatures, as well as the [flow control dimmer kit](https://www.shadesofcoffee.co.uk/post-2018/gaggia-classic---flow-control-dimmer-kit).
 This mod takes the dimmer kit a few steps further by introducing an Arduino as a microcontroller along with a series of sensors and output devices.
 Together, these components provide the functionality necessary for the user to select and load a pressure profile, set a shot time, and push the "start" button.
 Or, the user has the option to operate the machine manually using a flow control knob.

-There are other similar projects out there. [https://www.google.com/search?rlz=1C5CHFA_enUS841US841&sxsrf=ALiCzsbGp50YCr51Wm168XTbH1bHXEwS2Q:1669829448061&q=gaggiuino&spell=1&sa=X&ved=2ahUKEwiw7di4t9b7AhU2FFkFHTD4DLwQBSgAegQIBRAB&biw=1902&bih=1373&dpr=1](Google "gaggiuino") for more inspiration.
+There are other similar projects out there.
+[Google "gaggiuino"](https://www.google.com/search?rlz=1C5CHFA_enUS841US841&sxsrf=ALiCzsbGp50YCr51Wm168XTbH1bHXEwS2Q:1669829448061&q=gaggiuino&spell=1&sa=X&ved=2ahUKEwiw7di4t9b7AhU2FFkFHTD4DLwQBSgAegQIBRAB&biw=1902&bih=1373&dpr=1) for more inspiration.

 ## Warnings & Disclaimers